aplteam/Tester2/docs/Tester2-Reference.md

 ### Test function template

-You can get a test function template by calling the instance method `GetTestTemplate`.
+You can establish a test function template by calling the instance method `GetTestTemplate`.

 You must provide a number as right argument.
 The test function will be named `Test_{yourNumber}`.
 The number must be between 1 and 999 and will be formatted to a three-character vector.